Adrenal Glands Function, Adrenal Gland Hormones and Their Functions

 Function of Adrenaline Hormone

-It is also known as epinephrine and is released in response to stress, danger or excitement.
+Epinephrine is another name of adrenaline.
+The glands secrete it in response to stress, danger or excitement.
 Adrenaline produces a set of effects which prepare the body for “fight or flight”.
 The blood glucose level increases in order to make the source of energy readily available for the body.
-Moreover, the heart beat increases so that blood can be pumped faster throughout the body, providing oxygen and other nutrients, especially to the muscles.
+Moreover, the heart beat increases.
+So the blood pumping becomes faster throughout the body.
+It provides oxygen and other nutrients, especially to the muscles.

 Function of Noradrenalin Hormone

-It is also known as norepinephrine.
+Another name for noradrenalin is the norepinephrine.
 It causes vascontriction of the blood vessels, leading to a high blood pressure.
 Norepinephrine also acts under stress conditions along with epinephrine to prepare the body for situations of fright or danger.
 It is a hormone which also acts as a neurotransmitter and affects the heart rate.